 Richard M. Helms (February 17, 1962-April 28, 1965): (see prior description under Director of Central Intelligence section)

-Desmond FitzGerald (June 1965-July 23, 1967): State Department official Frank Wisner recruited lawyer Desmond Fitzgerald for the OPC.
-He later served on the Agency Special Affairs Staff eventually meeting Rolando Cubela, a former Cuban official and possible double agent assassin.
-FitzGerald met with Johnny Rosselli, a high-ranking Mafia contact regarding Agency and Bureau interactions.
-Following his involvement in the assassination plots, he was appointed Deputy Director for Plans by William F. Raborn, Jr.
+Desmond FitzGerald (June 1965-July 23, 1967): State Department official Frank Wisner recruited lawyer Desmond Fitzgerald for the Agency.
+He later served on the CIA Special Affairs Staff eventually meeting Rolando Cubela, a former Cuban official and possible double agent assassin and FitzGerald met with Johnny Rosselli, a high-ranking Mafia contact regarding Agency and Bureau interactions.
+Following his involvement in the Castro assassination plots, he was appointed Deputy Director for Plans by William F. Raborn, Jr.

 Counter Intelligence Staff, Special Investigations Group (CI/SIG): The Special Investigations Group "Performs the CIA investigation of any known or potential security leak in the Clandestine Services organization, whether in headquarters or in the field, from the standpoint of its effect on (1) existing operations, and (2) the cover of personnel.
 In performing this function, maintains close working relations with the Security Office, the latter being primarily concerned in such cases from Agency security rather than an operational security standpoint."